jumboduck/squirrel/README.md

 -   For the review to be added, the following fields can be filled and validation rules must be met:

     -   The name of the review is required, must be between 1 and 30 characters, and cannot start with a space.
-    -   The description is a required field, must be between 1 and 2000 .characters, and cannot start with a space or a line break.
+    -   The description is a required field, must be between 1 and 2000 characters, and cannot start with a space or a line break.
     -   The rating gives the review a score between 1 and 5 and is required.
     -   The review can be made a favorite.
     -   An image can be chosen with a file selector.
 Only image will be accepted, and will be uploaded to [cloudinary](https://cloudinary.com/) via its API to be displayed on the entry's page.